grafana/explore-logs/docs/sources/patterns/_index.md

 ### Browse log volumes by type

 Explore Logs proactively visualizes your log volume data per detected pattern, broken down in various ways.
-At a glance you can immediately spot spikes.
+At a glance you can immediately spot spikes or other changes.

 For example, if your HTTP service is suffering from a DDoS attack, the relevant graphs will clearly show the spikes.
 From here you can drill down to discover enough details about the attack to counter it.